-Assumption Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 1.
-Capital Programme and infrastructure assets 1.1 Capital Works.
+Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 1.
+Capital Programme and infrastructure assets 5 1.1 Capital Works.
 Programmes and projects are assumed to be delivered within budget and on time.
 The capital programme is generally managed within overall budget allocations requiring changes to programme or project budget to be found within available budgets.
 At a corporate level provision is made for delayed delivery by forecasting an annual capital budget carry forward based on delivery trends.
 There may also be some projects delivered ahead of forecast and these will be managed within borrowing allowances via bring backs.
-If actual costs will vary from estimates, due to higher input price and/or delivery delays, then this could result in budget shortfalls.
+Actual costs will vary from estimates, due to higher input prices and/or delivery delays, resulting in budget shortfalls.
+These are partially offset by the delay in borrowing.
 However, Council has tendered significant work and estimates are based on the best available information.
 Delays could also be due to consenting and consultation requirements.
 See also 3.8 for Covid impact.
-Moderate/ Low To the extent possible, Council looks to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
-Projects that are unable to be completed as planned in the Annual Plan may be carried forward.
+Moderate/ Low To the extent possible Council staff seek to proactively manage the delivery of capital works, substituting projects within a programme where necessary.
+Those that are unable to be completed as planned in the Annual Plan may be carried forward.
 The implications of this are: Possible additional reactive opex; not all delays lead to additional costs.
-Possible reduction in opex if the delay relates to a new facility that isn't self-funding.
+Possible reduction in opex if the delay relates to a new facility.
 Projects may cost more than planned due to inflation.
 Less funds will need to be borrowed in the short term.
+Delaying new borrowing will impact on the timing of financing costs.
+Possible reduction to levels of service.